 The parties were married for approximately ten years and had two disabled children.
 Between 2008 and 2010, the husband received distributions from the 2004 irrevocable trust in the amount of \$800,000.
-In the eight (8) months prior to the filing of the divorce action, the husband received monthly distributions of \$20,000.
-However, one (1) month prior to the husband filing the divorce complaint, the distributions to the husband ceased while distributions to the husband's siblings, also beneficiaries, continued.
-The trial court found that the family's expansive lifestyle was interconnected to the distributions from the 2004 trust.
-The trial court also found that the cutting off of distributions from the 2004 trust on the eve of the divorce "was a deliberate manipulation to erase a major component of the husband's annual income and to silence his interest in the trust-for a convenient time while the divorce was ongoing."
+In the eight months prior to the filing of the divorce action, the husband received monthly distributions of \$20,000.
+However, one month prior to the husband filing the divorce complaint, the distributions to the husband ceased while distributions to the husband's siblings, also beneficiaries, continued.
+The trial court found that the family's expensive lifestyle was connected to the distributions from the 2004 trust.
+The trial court also found that the cessation of distributions on the eve of the divorce "was a deliberate manipulation to erase a major component of the husband's annual income and to silence his interest in the trust for a convenient time while the divorce was ongoing."